alex-richard-alisha/sdc-questions-and-answers/README.md

-# System Development Capstone
+# System Design Capstone

 ## Overview

-The backend for a clothing shop.
+The backend for an online clothing shop.

 ### Installation